-Services that are covered for you What you must pay when you get these services Major dental services Dentures You pay 20% coinsurance for covered major dental services.
-Rebasing (1 every 36 months) Relining (1 every 18 months) Implants Bridges Veneers Note: Dental Services are not included in the annual Maximum Out-of-Pocket Amount.
-Veneers Crowns and crown buildups Inlays, onlays, and cast restorations Some major services require precertification.
-Exclusions and limitations are outlined in chapter 4 section 3.1.
-Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-You pay a \$0 copay for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-You pay a \$0 copay for the Medicare-covered diabetes screening tests.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: You pay a \$0 copay for covered diabetes self-monitoring • Supplies to monitor your blood glucose: Blood glucose monitors, continuous glucose monitors, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test equipment and supplies.
-You pay 20% coinsurance for Medicare-covered therapeutic shoes or inserts. strips and monitors.
-Coverage for glucose monitors and test strips is limited to Freestyle and Precision brands produced by Abbott Labs.
-If you or your You pay a \$0 copay for the diabetes self-management training preventive benefit.
+What you must pay when you get Services that are covered for you these services Major dental services You pay a \$0 copay for covered Dentures major dental services. o Rebasing (1 every 36 months) o Relining (1 every 18 months) Note: Dental service costs are not Implants included in the annual Maximum Out-Bridges of-Pocket Amount.
+Veneers Out-of-Network: • Crowns and crown buildups Inlays, onlays, and cast restorations There is no coverage for comprehensive dental services when Some major services require precertification. not administered by an in-network Exclusions and limitations are outlined in chapter 4 provider. section 3.1 Depression screening In-Network: We cover one screening for depression per year.
+The You pay a \$0 copay for an annual screening must be done in a primary care setting that depression screening visit. can provide follow-up treatment and/or referrals.
+Out-of-Network: You pay a \$0 copay for an annual depression screening visit.
+Diabetes screening In-Network: We cover this screening (includes fasting glucose You pay a \$0 copay for the Medicare tests) if you have any of the following risk factors: covered diabetes screening tests. high blood pressure (hypertension), history of Out-of-Network: abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood You pay a \$0 copay for the Medicare sugar (glucose).
+Tests may also be covered if you covered diabetes screening tests.